-A. Ensure that: ☐ Fire room has been evacuated ☐ Door(s) to fire room have been closed ☐ Fire alarm has been activated and a page made identifying the fire location ☐ All residents have been removed from hall and doors closed ☐ All equipment has been removed from the hall (not placed in occupied rooms) B. Make decision regarding further evacuation, using the following guidelines: ☐ If fire has been extinguished, no further evacuation is necessary.
+A. Ensure that: ☐ Fire room has been evacuated ☐ Door(s) to fire room have been closed ☐ Fire alarm has been activated and a page made identifying the fire location ☐ All residents have been removed from hall and doors closed ☐ All equipment has been removed from the hall (not placed in occupied rooms) B. Make decision regarding further evacuation, using the following guidelines: \Box If fire has been extinguished, no further evacuation is necessary.
 Have staff reassure residents. ☐ If corridor smoke conditions would not be tolerable for residents, do not evacuate.
-Inform fire department of smoke concerns upon their arrival. ☐ If fire has not been extinguished and corridor conditions are tolerable, begin evacuation as follows: ionows.
-1. Residents from the fire compartment to be moved to the adjacent side of the fire/smoke doors, per evacuation diagram.
+Inform fire department of smoke concerns upon their arrival. department of smoke concerns upon their univar. ☐ If fire has not been extinguished and corridor conditions are tolerable, begin evacuation as follows: 1.
+Residents from the fire compartment to be moved to the adjacent side of the fire/smoke doors, per evacuation diagram.
 2. Have staff evacuate the rooms adjacent to the fire room first, followed by the room opposite the fire room.
 The remaining rooms in the compartment shall then be evacuated.
 3. Mark the door to the room with a red magnet to indicate that the room has been evacuated.
 Red magnets for this purpose are stored on the frame of each door.
-Order for the Larbane are stored on the traine of each goot.